Gabriel Al-Salem

-Gabriel Al-Salem (February 1, 1967 – November 27, 2010) was an international management consultant, author and adventurer who had a large influence in establishing management consulting as a profession in Eurasian transitional economies and instituting the use of the internet for business in Kazakhstan.
+Gabriel Al-Salem (February 1, 1967 – November 27, 2010) was an American international management consultant, author, and adventurer who had a large influence in establishing management consulting as a profession in Eurasian transitional economies and instituting the use of the internet for business in Kazakhstan.

 Al-Salem worked as the director for the Business Advisory Services (currently Advice for Small Business) Programme of the European Bank for Reconstruction and Development in Central Asia for ten years.
 He contributed to the development of the consulting industry in the Central Asian region and was the first to provide formal training on business ethics to the consultants of Central Asia.

 Early life and education

 Al-Salem was born in Oakland, California to Bader Al-Salem (1939—2012), a Kuwaiti architect, and Margarete Dorsch (born 1939), a German national and a professor of French and German.
 Al-Salem grew up with his mother in the United States.
 He attended elementary school in Columbia, Missouri, and in 1978, Al-Salem and his mother moved to Lindsborg, Kansas, where he lived until 1984.
 Al-Salem spent most of his senior year of high school in Versailles, France and part of it in Berlin, Germany.
 Upon his return from the year abroad he started his undergraduate studies at the University of Kansas (KU), majoring in Russian language and political science.
 Al-Salem spent the first semester of his junior year at KU in Bonn, Germany, where he completed an internship in the office of Egon Bahr, a German SPD politician and the specialist for east–west relations in the German government, and the second semester at the Leningrad State University (today Saint Petersburg State University).
 After graduating from KU, Al-Salem spent half a year touring with a children's theater company across the United States.
 Subsequently, he attended a semester-long seminar on the European Union in Tilburg, the Netherlands.

 Al-Salem pursued an MA in Russian area studies at Georgetown University, where he also worked as a research assistant for his professor Angela Stent.
 He graduated in 1993, and his thesis focused on the implications of German reunification on Europe's relations with Russia and the countries of the former Soviet Union.